vanderbilt-design-studio/state-machine/README.md

 Websockets server that routes data from the poller-pi to sign/ and site-overrides/ clients.
 Runs on Heroku, protected behind Cloudflare.

+The below documentation is a general description of what's important.
+There's more specific documentation in the code itself.

 - input
 	- / (root) route
 		- Receives JSON updates from poller-pi/